nuuuwan/news_lk3_data/README.md

 *2024-02-01 10:03:00* · [`adaderanalk`](https://www.adaderana.lk/news/96906/tri-forces-personnel-deployed-to-hospitals-amidst-health-strike) · `en`

-The Defence Ministry tri-forces personnel are being deployed to hospitals across the country, depending on the requirements at each facility.
+Tri-force personnel have been deployed to the hospitals across the country today (Feb.01) amidst the ongoing health strike, depending on the requirements at each facility.

-The decision was reached to ensure that functions at hospitals are not disrupted by the ongoing strike launched by health sector workers.
+Defence Ministry said the decision was taken to ensure that daily hospital functions remain uninterrupted by the ongoing strike launched by health sector workers over allowances.

-◼️
+Health services have reportedly been crippled at hospitals after 72 health sector trade unions launched an island-wide strike at 6.30 a.m. today to urge the government to address the issues concerning allowances without delay.

+It is understood that the doctors’ unions and the All Ceylon Nurses’ Union have not joined the strike action.
+However, they have vowed to resort to a trade union action if no response is received to their suggestions and demands.

+On January 08, the Cabinet of Ministers approved President Ranil Wickremesinghe’s proposal to double the DAT allowance paid to government doctors, raising it from Rs.
+35,000 to Rs.
+70,000.

+...

 [Data](articles/a1695938.json)